 If you don't mind spending a little more time in the kitchen, try making baked tortilla chips.
 They're so easy to make!
 Or, make your own homemade toasted bread slices, perfect for appetizers!

-If you don’t have time, then a freshly baked baguette is a tasty substitution.
-Simply slice it and serve with a knife so your guests can top it with as much of the cream cheese spread as they like.
+If you don't have time, then a freshly baked baguette is a tasty substitution.
+Simply slice it and serve with a knife so your guests can add as much cheese ball mixture as they like.

 This spring appetizer can also be a great addition to your simple charcuterie board or served alongside other Easter-themed foods like an Easter egg charcuterie board.